cheshire137/gen-svgo-pattern/README.md

 ```
 make && bin/gen-svgo-pattern
+go build -o bin/gen-svgo-pattern gen-svgo-pattern.go
   -h int
-    	Height of pattern in pixels (default 200)
+    	Height of pattern in pixels; leave 0 to use width from input SVG
   -in string
     	Path to an SVG image file, e.g., ~/Pictures/my-pic.svg
   -name string